10 Myths About Child Conception You Should Know

 Myth #2: Regular Sex On A Day-to-Day Basis Makes A Female Pregnant

 A very common conception myth.
 Conceiving is co-related with the ovulation of a woman.
 Hence, everyday sex doesn’t increase the possibility of being pregnant unless the couple has sex during the woman’s ovulation period.
-No sexologist would ever approve of sex every day with a sole intention to conceive.
+No sexologist would ever approve of sex every day with the sole intention to conceive.

 Myth #3: Having An Orgasm Facilitates The Sperm To Stay In And Fertilize The Egg

-Having an orgasm during sex is surely a sign of healthy sex but on the other hand it has no role to play in the process of fertilization.
-Although studies have proven that sperm cells can stay for days in the oviduct, while orgasm is just momentary pleasure that lasts for under 30 to 45 seconds.
+Having an orgasm during sex is surely a sign of healthy sex but on the other hand, it has no role to play in the process of fertilization.
+Although studies have proven that sperm cells can stay for days in the oviduct, while orgasm is just a momentary pleasure that lasts for under 30 to 45 seconds.

 Myth #4: Daily High-fat Consumption

 Researchers have proven that sugar and a marginal amount of fat are required to conceive if a woman’s body exhibits high-insulin content.
 But excessive carbs and fatty acids would do no good to anyone’s body.
-No correlation exists between high-fat dairy intake and chances of fertility, apparently such food would only cause hormonal disruptions in your body.
+No correlation exists between high-fat dairy intake and chances of fertility, apparently, such food would only cause hormonal disruptions in your body.

 Myth #5: Healthy Couples Are Likely To Conceive In 3 Months

 The journey to conception might take from the first attempt to 12 months for a healthy couple.
 It doesn’t imply any sort of infertility if conception doesn’t take place in the first three months.
-Like any other mission revolution doesn’t happen overnight.
-Thus for any couple the days or months might vary if they are not sterile in medical terms.
+Like any other mission, revolution doesn’t happen overnight.
+Thus for any couple, the days or months might vary if they are not sterile in medical terms.

-Myth #6: The Longer It Takes… Voila You Are Giving Birth To A Boy!
+Myth #6: The Longer It Takes… Voila, You Are Giving Birth To A Boy!

 It is true that with growing age a woman is likely to near her fertility–declining phase.
 But that’s not it, there are millions of cases of women conceiving in their late 30’s and early 40’s.